sendgrid/docs/source/API_Reference/Web_API_v3/Template_Engine/smtpapi.md

 Enabling a Template
 {% endanchor %}

-To use a Template Engine template when you send, enable the `templates` filter and set the `template_id` to one of your Template Engine templates.
+To use a transactional template when you send, enable the `templates` filter and set the `template_id` to one of your transactional templates.

 Example
 {% codeblock lang:json %}